Stable: Other uses

 The word stable is also used metonymically to refer to the collection of horses that the building contains (for example, the college's stable includes a wide variety of breeds) and even, by extension, metaphorically to refer to a group of people—often (but not exclusively) athletes—trained, coached, supervised or managed by the same person or organisation.
 For example, art galleries typically refer to the artists they represent as their stable of artists.
-Analogously, car enthusiast magazines sometimes speak of collectible cars in this way, referring to the cars in a collector's stable (most especially when the metaphor can play on the word association of pony cars).
+Analogously, car enthusiast magazines sometimes speak of collectible cars in this way, referring to the cars in a collector's stable.

 Historically, the headquarters of a unit of cavalry, not simply their horses' accommodation, was known as a "stable".